Shipping Labels Integration Guide for Retailers & Suppliers

 The Shipping Labels feature available to Dsco platform users with access to the Delivery Suite product exposes the following functionality that can be customized to the needs of the retailer and supplier collaborating in the fulfillment of orders.

-The warehouse address override is applied to all suppliers connected to a retailer if configured for the retailer.
-The override can be configured by specifying one or more parts of the warehouse address from which an order is shipped.
-The configured values are always used when generating a shipping label for any order fulfilled for the retailer, instead of the values otherwise retrieved from the address of the warehouse.
+The return address override is applied to all suppliers connected to a retailer if configured for the retailer.
+The override can be configured by specifying one or more parts of an address.
+The configured values are printed on any shipping label for any order fulfilled for the retailer, instead of the values otherwise retrieved from the warehouse address.

-The warehouse address override can be configured with the help of the Dsco platform support team.
+The return address override can be configured with the help of the Dsco platform support team.

 Available carriers and service levels